fortran-lang/fortran-lang.org/learn/best_practices/arrays.md

 end subroutine f
 ```

-Higher dimensional arrays can be passed in a similar way.
+Higher-dimensional arrays can be passed in a similar way.

 ```fortran
 subroutine g(A)